jdgwartney/monitoring-small-it/manuscript/chapter2.md

 # TrueSight Pulse for Small IT

-This chapter provides an overview of TrueSight Pulse the perfect monitoring solution for small IT.
+This chapter provides an overview of TrueSight Pulse monitoring solution and its applicabilty in supporting Small IT.

 ## What is TrueSight Pulse?

-## Windows and Linux Servers
+### Windows and Linux Servers

-### Is System Running?
+#### Our My Systems Running?

 ## Amazon Web Services

-## Web Page Monitoring
+### Web Page Monitoring

 ### External Services